Genocs/clean-architecture-template/src/template/README.md

 This example contains the implementation related to three different storage type:

-- InMemoryDataAccess (usefull only for development)
+- InMemoryDataAccess (only for development)
-- Microsoft SQL Server (The popular Relational database developed by Microsoft)
+- Entity Framework (can be used with Microsoft SQL Server or Oracle)
-- MongoDB (The popular Document DB)
+- MongoDB (the popular Document DB)

 ### MongoDB Replicaset

-To set Mongodb as a replicaset
+To set MongoDB as a replicaset

 1. Run Docker compose with 3 mongo container
 2. Connect to Mongo Shell